About the program

 Special consideration

-If your WAM has been adversely affected by individual circumstances beyond your control you can apply for special consideration by explaining these in an email to ms-vacation-scholarships@unimelb.edu.au.
+If your WAM has been adversely affected by individual circumstances beyond your control, you can apply for special consideration by filling in the part related to WAM of the application form.

 If granted, your WAM will be replaced by an appropriately adjusted WAM for the purpose of the ranking.
-Please note that general reference to online learning in the context of COVID-19 will not be sufficient to receive special consideration since this is an experience shared by all applicants.
+Please note that a general reference to online learning in the context of COVID-19 will not be sufficient to receive special consideration, since this is an experience shared by all applicants.

-Special consideration may also apply if you fail to satisfy the subject eligibility criteria, for example due to having been granted prerequisite waivers, as long as you can provide evidence that you are on track for a major in Computational Biology, Data Science, Mathematical Physics or Mathematics and Statistics.
+Special consideration may also apply if you fail to satisfy the subject eligibility criteria, for example, due to having been granted prerequisite waivers, as long as you can provide evidence that you are on track for a major in Data Science, Mathematical Physics or Mathematics and Statistics.

 Contacts